oprypin/crsfml/docs/tutorials/window/opengl.md

 ...
 ```

-In case you think it is *too* automatic, [Window]({{book.api}}/Window.html)'s constructor has an extra argument that allows you to change the settings of the underlying OpenGL context.
+In case you think it is *too* automatic, [SF::Window][]'s constructor has an extra argument that allows you to change the settings of the underlying OpenGL context.
 This argument is an instance of the structure, it provides access to the following settings:

 * `depth_bits` is the number of bits per pixel to use for the depth buffer (0 to disable it)
 * `stencil_bits` is the number of bits per pixel to use for the stencil buffer (0 to disable it)